adobe/aem-forms-theme-canvas/README.md

 npm install --save @aemforms/af-canvas-theme
 ```

-Then just import the files as you would other CSS.
+Then import the files as you would other CSS.

 ```
 import '@aemforms/af-canvas-theme/dist/theme.css';